Songyeyaosong/Uncertainty-Modeling/README.md

 - What Uncertainties Do We Need in Bayesian Deep Learning for Computer Vision
 - Dropout as a bayesian approximation Representing model uncertainty in deep learning

+**Detection:**

+- BayesOD: A Bayesian Approach for Uncertainty Estimation in Deep

 ## Evidence

 **Classification:**